-The Paramount Arts Centre Endowment (PACE) was created in 1983 to build a permanent fund to support the Paramount Theatre and the auditorium in North Island Center (now Copley Theatre).
+The Paramount Theatre Endowment Fund, originally the Paramount Arts Centre Endowment (PACE), was created in 1983 to build a permanent fund to support the Paramount Theatre and the auditorium in North Island Center (now Copley Theatre).

 Anne S. Goldsmith (1917-2009) served as president and chairman of the board of PACE from its inception until her death in 2009.